 <Control FieldName="System.Title" Type="FieldControl" Label="Title" LabelPosition="Left" />

-DateTimeControl to provide a calendar picker to select a date for a field, as shown in the following illustration.
+DateTimeControl type to give users a calendar picker to select a date for a

 Add a rich-text (HTML) field